hendrikx-itc/pg-db-tools/README.md

 PostgreSQL Database Tools
 =========================

-The tools in this project are meant to be used in the designing, creation and maintenance of PostgreSQL databases.
-So this is specifically not meant as a cross database toolset, because that usually cause compatibility headaches and multiply partially supported database engines.
+The tools in this project are meant to be used in the design, creation and maintenance of PostgreSQL databases.
+So this is specifically not meant as a cross database toolset, because that usually causes compatibility headaches and multiple partially supported database engines.

 Description Format
 ------------------